 The funding was allocated as follows: 119 million euros in total in Academy Project funding, 32 million euros for Postdoctoral Researcher posts, more than 29 million euros for Academy Research Fellow posts and just under 3 million euros for clinical researcher posts.

 For the current year, one-time additional funding was granted to the Academy of Finland from the State budget.
 This meant that funding could be allocated to a larger number of research projects involving younger researchers.
-The additional EUR 30 million was used to fund Academy Projects and Postdoctoral Researcher posts.
+The additional 30 million euros was used to fund Academy Projects and Postdoctoral Researcher posts.